Creating posts, trying to engage with other accounts, chasing trends… and still not seeing the growth? Then you need a social media manager.

 2.1 Copywriting

 Some companies have separate copywriters to write posts and tweets.
-But in most cases, the social media manager will be responsible to write good content.
+However, in most cases, the social media manager will be responsible for writing good content.
+This content needs to be engaging and captivating.
+It should convey the message in fewer and simpler words with no grammatical errors.

 2.2 Customer Service